 Customize Your Accord LMS Web Design

 Our previous post, 'Customizing Your LMS - The LMS Home Page' , presented an overview of the current default Accord LMS home page settings along with two optional layouts.
 'Customizing Your LMS – The LMS Home Page' and it's video links should be reviewed before attempting the modifications highlighted in this article.
-Whether you are an existing Accord LMS client or looking for a learning management system that fits your particular needs, this article will provide you with informative ideas about what is possible with an Accord LMS portal.
+Whether you are an existing Accord LMS client or looking for a white label learning management system that fits your particular needs, this article will provide you with informative ideas about what is possible with an Accord LMS portal.

 This article will cover the following customizations that you can apply to the Accord LMS web layout:

 - Renaming Items on the Menu

 Please note: These advanced techniques are not necessarily included with Accord’s standard support.
 If you would like to implement any of these ideas which may be beyond your technical experience, please contact Accord Sales for an estimate.
 If you have not yet implemented your Accord LMS, please discuss any desired customization with your implementation manager.
 Some modifications can be included in the standard implementation process.

 To customize the main menu, you must first be logged into the Accord LMS as a Portal Administrator.
 As a Portal Admin, you will have access to the DNN Content Management Features on the Persona Bar.
 See our previous article on Customization Options for Your White Label LMS to learn more.

 Reordering the Menu